API Reference

 The free-form input text, such as an activity name, service or material name.

-One of the Domains to be used for the calculation.
+One of the models to be used for the calculation.

 • parametersrequired Parameters object